MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/3-exercise-convert-migrate-resources.md

    :::image type="content" source="../media/3-visual-studio-code-split-editor.png" alt-text="Screenshot of the split Visual Studio Code editor, showing the template.bicep file in the left pane and the main.bicep file in the right pane." border="true":::

-## Copy elements into your new Bicep file
+## Copy each element into your new Bicep file

 1. Copy the resource named `networkSecurityGroups_ToyTruckServer_nsg_name_resource` from the *template.bicep* file to the *main.bicep* file.

+   As you copy it, note that the `securityRules` property is empty.
+Later in this module, you'll refactor the file to remove redundant properties.

 1. Notice that Visual Studio Code indicates an error because the `networkSecurityGroups_ToyTruckServer_nsg_name` parameter is missing: